Members of the Stanford community are invited to join MBC as training faculty, affiliates, or trainees.

 Trainees are graduate students in a Ph.D. program at Stanford who pursue a specialized program of study and research that aims to enhance their ability to integrate computational/quantitative and experimental approaches to investigate the emergent functions of the brain.
 Each trainee designs an individualized program of coursework that culminates in a MBC Research Experience, stretching the student's research beyond the ordinary expectations of his or her home program or laboratory.

-Applications from existing Stanford Ph.D. students for traineeships are due on July 11, 2014, for trainees wishing to be considered for traineeships to start in the summer or autumn quarter of 2014.
+Applications from existing Stanford Ph.D. students for traineeships are due on July 10, 2015, for trainees wishing to be considered for traineeships to start in the autumn quarter of 2015.
 Applications can also be considered to start at other times.
 It is best to allow 2 months from the time you start the process of developing a proposal -- (see Steps to Becoming a Trainee) until the desired start date.

 Currently, MBC is not offering stipend or partial tuition support to new trainees.
 However, all trainees are eligible for an annual travel allowance and modest research expense support -- (see Financial Support).
 Funding decisions will be made in conjunction with the evaluation of traineeship applications.